Gabegi/ApiPerformanceComparison_Controller_MinimalAPI_FastEndpoint/README.md

 Minimal API doesn’t add filters, formatters, or MVC abstractions — which is why you’d expect it to be faster.

 But in real-world benchmarks, the cost of serialization + data structure access dominates, making Minimal API look worse if those aren’t optimized.

+# [ApiController] Optimizations
+The [ApiController] attribute in ASP.NET Core provides several automatic behaviors and conventions that streamline API development.
+These include:
+Automatic ProblemDetails: When an error occurs (e.g., validation failure, unhandled exception), [ApiController] automatically formats the error response using the ProblemDetails specification (RFC 7807), providing a standardized and machine-readable error format.
+Smart JSON Options: It automatically applies certain JSON serialization options, such as camel-casing property names in responses, which is a common convention for RESTful APIs.
+Automatic Model Validation: It automatically performs model validation on incoming request bodies and query parameters, returning a 400 Bad Request with validation errors in the ProblemDetails format if validation fails.
+Binding Source Inference: It infers the binding source of parameters (e.g., [FromBody], [FromQuery], [FromRoute]) based on their type and position.
+Minimal API and Lack of Automatic Optimizations: Minimal APIs, by design, prioritize simplicity and a lightweight approach.
+They do not automatically include these [ApiController] optimizations.
+Manual ProblemDetails: If you want ProblemDetails responses in a Minimal API, you need to explicitly implement them (e.g., by using Results.Problem() or creating custom middleware).
+Manual JSON Configuration: JSON serialization options need to be configured explicitly in your Program.cs file (e.g., by configuring JsonSerializerOptions).
+Manual Validation: Model validation needs to be implemented manually within your endpoint handlers.
+In essence:
+While Minimal APIs offer a faster and more lightweight way to create endpoints, they require more explicit configuration and manual implementation for features that are automatically provided by [ApiController] in traditional Controller-based APIs.
+This is a trade-off between simplicity/performance and built-in convenience features.

+# 3️⃣ Summary Table of ToList() impact (Minimal API)
+Dataset Type	Streaming (Values.Take)	With ToList()	Notes Single Product	32–65 μs, 11–12 KB	~same	small overhead Small Dataset	2,200 μs, 724 KB	23,000–33,000 μs, 10,200 KB	big slowdown, high allocations Medium Dataset	32,000 μs, 10,200 KB	42,000 μs, 10,400 KB	noticeable slowdown Concurrent Small	2,944 μs, 1.7 MB	44,693 μs, 45 MB	huge cost in concurrency

+✅ Key takeaway:

+Avoid ToList() in Minimal APIs for datasets larger than a few items.

+Streaming (IEnumerable + Take) keeps memory allocations low and concurrency fast.

+For single items, ToList() is negligible.